FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/02_hpc.md

 ### Performance

 One way to express the computing power of a computer system, is to estimate the number of floating point operations (FLOP) per second.
 This theoretical value represents the peak performance.
-There exist multiple benchmarks to establish an application oriented value and one of them is a benchmark based on the [LINPACK library](https://en.wikipedia.org/wiki/LINPACK) for linear algebra.
-Although this benchmark may in many cases not represent the performance of indivudual applications, it is commonly used for a global comparison of computer systems, like in the [TOP500 list](https://www.top500.org).
+There exist multiple benchmarks to establish an application oriented value.
+One of them is a benchmark based on the [LINPACK library](https://en.wikipedia.org/wiki/LINPACK) for linear algebra.
+Although this benchmark may in many cases not represent the performance of individual applications, it is commonly used for a global comparison of computer systems, like in the [TOP500 list](https://www.top500.org).

-An interesting representation of the computer evolution is given by the [performance develpment of the TOP500 List](https://www.top500.org/statistics/perfdevel/).
+An interesting representation of the computer evolution is given by the [performance development of the TOP500 List](https://www.top500.org/statistics/perfdevel/).
 It further demonstrates the fast technological development, e.g. a notebook with a theoretical peak performance of about 200~GFLOP/s would head the TOP500 list in 1996 and would be still on the list till 2002.

 ### JURECA